Sportsball

 2017 - Dictionary Recognition

-Dictionary.com officially adds "sportsball" to their slang collection, acknowledging it as a playful term that represents humorous, often dismissive, references to sports in general.
+Dictionary.com officially adds "sportsball" to their slang collection, acknowledging it as a playful term for humorous, often dismissive, references to sports in general.
 The word has arrived.

 Today - A Term Reclaimed